Best Vacuum Cleaners For Every Use Case [Full Buying Guide]

 Self-propelled: A useful feature for some, but I’m not a big fan.
 A self-propelled vacuum will generally be heavier, so if there are times you aren’t using the feature, it’s more difficult to use the vacuum.
 Especially in smaller rooms, it’s often better to move the vacuum back and forth on your own.
 But if you feel pushing a vacuum is too much of a workout, self-propelled could be a nice feature.

-How often should you vacuum
+How often should you vacuum your carpet?

 - What if my beater bar doesn’t turn off?
 In this case, you have no option but to use the brush.
 However, raising the vacuum height will reduce the amount the beater bar digs into the carpet.